Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation: Experiments

 \subsection{Performance on RGB-D SOD}

-According to whether the depth map is required during the testing phase, RGB-D SOD methods can be divided into depth-based and depth-free styles.
-Tab.~\ref{tab:Table6} shows the quantitative comparison with several previous state-of-the-art methods.
-Our multi-task static predictor outperforms all of the competitors and obtains the best performance in terms of all metrics on the NLPR, SIP and DUTLF-D datasets.
-It is worth noting that our model achieves significant improvement against the second best depth-free (CoNet~\cite{CoNet}) model.
+According to whether the depth map is required during the testing phase, RGB-D SOD methods can be divided into depth-based and depth-free styles. {Following most methods~\cite{HDFNet,BBSNet,JL-DCF_RGBDSOD,DCF_RGBDSOD,RD3D_RGBDSOD,DASNet_RGBDSOD,CoNet_RGBDSOD} about the choices of backbones and training sets, we train four different versions under the ResNet-50 and ResNet-101 backbones.} Tab.~\ref{tab:Table6} shows the quantitative comparison with several previous state-of-the-art methods.
+Our multi-task static predictor outperforms all of the competitors and obtains the best performance in terms of all metrics on the NLPR, SIP and DUTLF-D datasets. {Among depth-free methods, ``Ours-R-50'' achieves competitive performance with the ``DASNet-R-50''~\cite{DASNet_RGBDSOD} and ``Ours$*$-R-101'' achieves significant improvement against the second best depth-free (``CoNet$*$-R101~\cite{CoNet}) model.}

 Besides, we also conduct an extension for evaluating depth quality in RGB-D SOD with the help of our APF network.
-In Fig.~\ref{fig:Figure13}, we first construct the FPN-based~\cite{FPN} single stream (RGB-FPN) and the two-stream (RGBD-FPN) network, respectively.
+We first construct the FPN-based~\cite{FPN} single stream (RGB-FPN) and the two-stream (RGBD-FPN) network, respectively.
 We choose ResNet-101 as the backbone for both RGB-FPN and RGBD-FPN.
-Then, we utilize APF to evaluate the quality of depth and fuse the predictions from RGB-FPN and RGBD-FPN network.
+Then, we utilize APF to evaluate the quality of the depth map and fuse the predictions from RGB-FPN and RGBD-FPN network.
 Obviously, the baseline RGBD-FPN can be replaced by other existing RGB-D SOD methods.
 Tab.~\ref{tab:Table7} shows the results in terms of three metrics on five RGB-D SOD datasets.
 It can be seen that the ``+ APF'' results consistently outperform each pair of RGB and RGB-D predictions under three metrics on the NJUD, STERE, and DUTLF-D datasets.
 Finally, we visualize different RGB-D SOD results shown in Fig.~\ref{fig:Figure14}.
 It can be seen that the APF models tend to generate low weights for the RGB images with low-adaptation depth maps and high weights for the high-adaptation pairs.
 Although there are some uncomplicated scenes with good depth maps, the APF will predict middle scores because the segmentation results of the RGB-FPN and the RGB-D method are similar (see the $2^{nd}$, $5^{th}$ and $8^{th}$ columns).